 Frameworks & Standards

-IT Infrastructure Library (ITIL) is a widely accepted approach to IT Service Management (ITSM).
+Information Technologies Infrastructure Library (ITIL) is a widely accepted approach to IT Service Management (ITSM).
 It originated from the IT Operations side of IT as a business.
 My personal preference is towards version 2 of the ITIL model.
 The ISO standard based on ITIL is the 20000 group.

-A-SPICE is a version of SPICE, tailored for the Automotive industry (hence, the A in front) by the German Association of the Automotive Industry (VDA).
+A-SPICE is a version of SPICE, tailored for the Automotive industry (hence, the ‘A’ in front) by the German Association of the Automotive Industry (VDA).
 The standard (incl. older versions) is available here.

 ISO9001 is the ISO standard laying out the criteria for a Quality Management System.
 Any company, large or small, regardless of its field of activity, can obtain an ISO9001 certification.